ksayid/confidential-computing-education/containers.md

 Note: the runtime is not included as a part of Kubernetes.
 It's a pluggable module that needs to be supplied by you/a vendor to create a functioning cluster.

 ## Container Isolation
-* Host vs. Container: Namespaces, cgroups, seccomp, and LSMs keep containers isolated from the host’s system resources and files.
-* Inter-Container Isolation: Each container is in its own set of namespaces and cgroups; additional constraints can be added with SELinux/AppArmor policies.
-* Defense-in-Depth: A combination of user namespaces, seccomp profiles, LSM policies, and minimal container runtimes (like gVisor or Kata for extra security) strengthens isolation.
+Containers are isolated from the host via namespaces, cgroups, seccomp, and LSMs.
+To further isolate containers from one another, each container can use separate user namespaces and additional policies via SELinux or AppArmor.
+A defense-in-depth strategy—combining minimal runtimes (gVisor or Kata) with robust seccomp profiles and LSM rules—further reduces risk.

 ## Image Layers
 * Docker container images are built incrementally.
 Each step in the Dockerfile creates a new, read-only layer that is stacked on top of the previous layers.